aeevered/elected-officials-data-acquisition/docs/README.md

-# Documentation
+# Proposal for Senior Technical Analyst Assessment - Elected Officials

-The purpose of this README is to outline a proposed approach to data acquisition and modeling for elected official data.
+The purpose of this README is to outline a proposed approach to data acquisition and modeling for U.S. county elected official data.

 ---